clearloop/inkpad/docs/tutorials/browser/README.md

 # run ink! contract in browser

-Ceres supports `no_std` which means we can run ink! contract in browser with ceres as well.
+Inkpad supports `no_std` which means we can run ink! contract in browser with inkpad as well.

 This chapter will introduce how to run ink! contract in browser!